 Online child sexual grooming is, first and foremost, a practice of communicative manipulation: one that has to do with the manipulation of trust through language.
 Profiling groomers’ and victims’ language is crucial to the detection and/or prevention of online child sexual grooming.
 Linguistics, as an academic discipline, provides a robustly tested toolkit to undertake such profiling.
 By applying this toolkit, we are able to discern the nuances and hidden meanings of language in use: when – and exactly how - ‘love’ means ‘sex’, even if no sex-word is used; when offering to help – financial, affective – means threatening to sextort; when seemingly innocent small talk paves the way for addictive engagement online.

 Linguistic analysis lies at the heart of Project DRAGON-S. Our effort to find out what language has got to do with online grooming demands we go beyond explicit referents to sexual objectives to uncover also coercive expressions, ‘polite talk’, strategic vague language, and so forth.
 We then integrate our findings with Artificial Intelligence to develop more effective detection and prevention capabilities to keep our children safe online.

-For some of our research findings into the language of online child sexual groomers, see – link to infographics
+This Infographic shows our research findings into the language of online child sexual groomers.

 Nuria Lorenzo-Dus is a Professor of Linguistics at Swansea University and leads Project DRAGON-S